SajanBista/SajanBista/README.md

  Image Classification with CNNs (Ongoing)
 A deep learning model for classifying images using CNNs.
 Cat or dog

-More projects can be found in my Github.All projects which I performed using each algorithm of ML  do already exist but I did it following course guidiance.
+More projects can be found in my Github.